florentdelgrange/statechart-visualizer/README.md

 You can then export your statechart as svg file.

 ## Requirements
-You will find here the list of modules needed to use it :
+You will find here the list of modules needed to use it (for python 3):

 - [Sismic](https://github.com/AlexandreDecan/sismic)
 - [Cassowary](https://github.com/pybee/cassowary)
 - [svgwrite](https://github.com/biazzotto/svgwrite)
-- python 3

 ## Interactive mode
 You can test the module interactively from a simple yaml file (representing